Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 ## 5. Extended mapper support routines

 The original MSX-DOS 2 mapper support routines (see "5.
-Mapper support routines" in [MSX-DOS 2 Program Interface Specification](https://github.com/Konamiman/Nextor/blob/v2.1/docs/DOS2-PIS.TXT)) have been extended with four new routines that allow reading data, writing data and calling routines placed in another RAM segment; they work much like the existing routines RD_SEG, WR_SEG, CAL_SEG and CALLS but they accept a pair of slot number + RAM segment number as input instead of only the RAM segment number.
+Mapper support routines" in [MSX-DOS 2 Program Interface Specification](DOS2-PIS.TXT)) have been extended with four new routines that allow reading data, writing data and calling routines placed in another RAM segment; they work much like the existing routines RD_SEG, WR_SEG, CAL_SEG and CALLS but they accept a pair of slot number + RAM segment number as input instead of only the RAM segment number.
 These routines are compatible with the [UNAPI RAM helper specification](https://github.com/Konamiman/MSX-UNAPI-specification/blob/master/docs/MSX%20UNAPI%20specification%201.1.md#4-the-ram-helper), including the extended BIOS based discovery mechanism; this means that any application program that relies on the presence of the UNAPI RAM helper will work out of the box with Nextor, without needing to first install a standalone helper.

-The names and locations of these routines in the mapper support routines jump table is as follows:
+The names and locations of these routines in the mapper support routines jump table are as follows:

 ```
 +30h: CALL_MAP